kohei-us/mdds/doc/multi_type_vector/examples/cloning/cloning-block.rst

 Block-level Cloning
 ===================

-The :ref:`previous section <mtv-example-cloning>` showed how to make a non-copyable block cloneable by specializing :cpp:class:`~mdds::mtv::clone_value` for its value type.
-That approach clones one element at a time, which is all you need when each element can be duplicated on its own.
+The previous sections showed how to make a non-copyable block cloneable by specializing :cpp:class:`~mdds::mtv::clone_value` for its value type, either with a :ref:`stateless cloner <mtv-example-cloning>` that clones each element on its own, or with a :ref:`stateful cloner
+<mtv-example-cloning-stateful>` that carries state across the elements of
+a block.

-Sometimes, however, an element cannot be cloned in isolation because it shares state with the other elements in the same block.
-In that case you can specialize :cpp:class:`~mdds::mtv::clone_block` instead, which hands you the whole block and lets you decide how to reconstruct it.
-In fact, the per-element ``clone_value`` path is just a convenience layer built on top of ``clone_block``; specializing ``clone_block`` directly gives you full control over the cloning of an entire block.
+While a stateful ``clone_value`` covers most cases where the elements of a block share common state, you can also drop down one more level and specialize :cpp:class:`~mdds::mtv::clone_block` instead, which hands you the whole source block and lets you take full control over how the entire destination block gets constructed.

+In the example below, we are going to solve the same shared-pool scenario from the :ref:`mtv-example-cloning-stateful` section, this time by specializing ``clone_block``, to show the two approaches side by side.
-In the example below, every element references a string in a pool that is shared across the entire block.
-We want to clone that shared pool exactly once per block rather than once per element, which cannot be done through the ``clone_value`` specialization path.
+Every element references a string in a pool shared across the entire block, and the pool should be cloned exactly once per block rather than once per element.

 First, let's define the shared pool and the value type that references it: